Assassination of Nikolay Bobrikov: Practicing for the assassination

-The day of the assassination

-A drawing by an unknown artist, depicting Schauman shooting Bobrikov.
+Assassination

 Early in the morning on Thursday 16 June, Schauman went for a walk at the Market Square with his dog Lucas.
 He then returned home to the economy school building where he was renting a room and ate breakfast at the school.
 After that he said an emotional goodbye to his dog Lucas.

 At about 11:00 am on Thursday 16 June Bobrikov arrived at the Senate for the Economic Board session.
 He and his entourage walked through the Senate Square.
 Schauman was watching Bobrikov from a top-floor window.
 Bobrikov entered the building alone, and started walking slowly up the stairs.
 He was wearing his uniform and a military overcoat, and was carrying a briefcase and a walking stick.
 Schauman withdrew from the window and started down the stairs towards Bobrikov.
 As Schauman was hurrying down the stairs he met an employee of his acquaintance, who asked him where he was going.
 Schauman replied, "I have no time for that now".

 Schauman met Bobrikov on the second floor of the staircase.
 He drew his pistol and stepped in front of Bobrikov.
 He had earlier asked a doctor friend, Birger Runeberg (a member of the Kagal), where to shoot for the wounds to be fatal.
 He now fired three shots in accordance with the doctor's advice.
 The first shot ricocheted off a button on Bobrikov's uniform; the second off the large Cross of Saint Vladimir which Bobrikov wore on his chest, scratching his neck.
 The third and fatal bullet hit the buckle of Bobrikov's belt, which shattered.
 That bullet and parts of the buckle entered Bobrikov's stomach.